 Trail Rides by Mule & Horse

 Mule rides into the canyon have been popular since the beginning of the 20th century, when the Bright Angel Trail was a toll road.
 After looking at the steep drop-offs and narrow path of the Bright Angel Trail, you might decide this isn’t exactly the place to trust your life to a mule.
 Never fear: Wranglers will quickly reassure that you they haven’t lost a rider yet.
 Three-hour mule rides meander along the Rim through the forest to eventually arrive at the Abyss, a spectacular viewpoint along Hermit Road.
 Overnight mule trips go all the way down to the canyon floor at Phantom Ranch, where cabins and dormitories are available.
 From November to March, a 2-night Phantom Ranch trip is offered; other times of year, you’ll ride down one day and back up the next.
-Mule trips range from $143 for the 3-hour ride, to $600 for an overnight ride, to $863 for the 2-night ride.
+Mule trips range in price, depending on whether you're doing a ride of several hours or several days.
 Couples get discounts on overnight rides.
 Riders must be at least 9 years old; weigh less than 200 pounds fully dressed; be at least 4 feet, 7 inches tall; and speak and understand English fluently.
 Pregnant women are not allowed.
 Especially in summer, these rides often book up 6 months or more in advance (you can make reservations up to 13 months ahead).
 For more information or to make a reservation, contact Xanterra Parks & Resorts (www.grandcanyonlodges.com; tel.
 888/297-2757 or 303/297-2757).
 For last-minute bookings (up to 5 days ahead of your desired date), contact Xanterra South Rim at its Arizona phone number (tel.
 928/638-2631) on the remote chance that there’s space available.
 If you arrive at the canyon without a reservation, stop by the Bright Angel Transportation Desk and put your name on the next day’s waiting list.
 Hey, you never know.

 The Grand Canyon Railway